Setting Up the SAML Web Browser SSO Feature

 For more information, refer to Adding an API (Community Manager developer portal online help).

-4. Tab 1, Provider: Select the OAuth provider that you set up, that is using SAML for authentication, as shown below, and click Next.
+4. Tab 1, Provider: Select the OAuth provider that you set up and is using SAML for authentication.
+Select Next.

 Community Manager developer portal, API OAuth Details page: Tab 1, Provider

-5. Tab 2, Scope Mapping: choose either API-Wide Mapping or Operation-Specific Mapping, specify scopes, and then click Save.
+5. Tab 2, Scope Mapping: Select either API-Wide Mapping or Operation-Specific Scope Mapping.
+Specify Scopes and then click Finish.

 Community Manager developer portal, API OAuth Details page: Tab 2, Scopes